 Our aim is to make the youngest audience, their parents, grandparents and teachers feel that every viewer is taken seriously.
 We strengthen the self knowledge and the mutual understanding in the audience – promoting tolerance and respect for others – in an entertaining and thought-provoking way.
 The pioneer activity of the Kolibri Theatre enabled other theatres to extend their repertoire from the ages 6-12, to ages 0-18 nationwide.

 Based on the results of a recent research in theatre education, the Kolibri is ranked as the biggest theatre pedagogical workshop in Hungary.
 It also reaches the largest group of young people in the country.

 Our international cooperations also contributed greatly to the enrichment of our repertoire of plays for the very young and youth theatre.

 Both of our international projects are still going on: Small Size – Performing Arts for the Early Years (for the smallest) and PLATFORM Shift+ (for the youth audience) will ensure intellectual and financial support in the future.

-Our highlighted program is the yearly organized Kolibri Season Opening Festival, “Night of the Theatres” and we also cooperate in the Kaposvár ASSITEJ Biennale, which is organized every second year – next time in 2018.
+Our highlighted program is the yearly organized Kolibri Season Opening Festival, “Night of the Theatres” and we also cooperate in the Kaposvár International ASSITEJ Biennale, which is organized every second year – next time in 2022.